boattown/aics-course-project/notes/lab-log.md

 ### 14 jan

-Split the jupyter notebook into python scripts, cleaning up and commenting the code.
+Split the jupyter notebook into python scripts, cleaning up the code.
+Start test.ipynb.

+### 15 jan

+Train 2x10 models again with different seed, since the results were different on mltgpu.
+Continue with test.ipynb.